Canon T6 vs Nikon P950

 It is notable that the P950 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T6 does not feature such a mic input.

 The P950 is a recent model that features in the current product line-up of Nikon.
 In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6 and P950 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Nikon P950 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6 or the Nikon P950 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.